>>

 Manticore tables replication

-Manticore search daemon can replicate a write transaction in a Real-Time or Percolate table to other nodes in the cluster.
+Manticore Search can replicate write transactions (INSERT, REPLACE, DELETE, TRUNCATE, UPDATE) in real-time tables to other nodes in a cluster.

-- set listen option for the manticoreQL protocol (to execute cluster manipulation statements)
+- listen includes a port for mysql41 protocol (to execute cluster SQL statements)

 cat /etc/manticoresearch/manticore1.conf